lawrenceforyou/nginx-config/README.md

     </body>
     </html>

-You will see the following int he NGINX error log:
+You will see the following in the NGINX error log:

     2017/05/25 12:17:38 [error] 10711#0: *211 user "dash": password mismatch, client: ::ffff:127.0.0.1, server: nuc-router, request: "PUT /dash-auth/test.txt HTTP/1.1", host: "127.0.0.1"